PsyanticY/t5adhrit/nix/nixops/README.md

 $ nixops deploy -d simple
 ```

+What the above command does is invoking the Nix package manager to build all the machine configurations, then it transfers their corresponding package closures to the target machines and finally activates the NixOS configurations.
+The end result is a collection of machines running the new configuration, if all previous steps have succeeded.

+If we adapt any of the network models, and run the deploy command again, the system is upgraded.
+In case of an upgrade, only the packages that have been changed are built and transferred, making this phase as efficient as possible.

 NixOps makes it easy to abstract over target environments, allowing you to use the same “logical” specification for both testing and production deployments.
 For instance, to deploy to Amazon EC2, you would just change the deployment.* options to:
 ```
   deployment.targetEnv = "ec2";
   deployment.region = "eu-west-1";
 ```

+In addition to deploying system configurations, NixOps can be used to perform many other kinds of system administration tasks that work on machine level( Deploy to the `None` backend (such a drag!)).

 ---------------------------------------------------------------------------